Superstar64/sky/README.md

 # Sky
-Lambda Calculus to Ski compiler and runtime.
+Lambda Calculus to SKI compiler and runtime.

 This is a compiler from lambda calculus expressions into an sk combinater based byte code and a runtime to evaluate it.